Scholarships, grants and bursaries

 Andrew Carnegie Research Fund & Metals and Metallurgy Trust

-Small grants from the Andrew Carnegie Research Fund and the Metals and Metallurgy Trust are available to help younger members of the Institute with the expense involved in travelling long distances to conferences, normally outside their country of residence.
+Small grants from the Andrew Carnegie Research Fund and the Metals and Metallurgy Trust are available to help members of the Institute with the expense involved in travelling long distances to conferences, normally outside their country of residence.

 Members are expected to present a paper at the conference orally/written

 Preference is given to those applicants presenting papers at conferences either organised by the Institute or with which the Institute’s name is associated.